yuchenw/Flood-Index/README.md

 We created two MATLAB scripts (`FQbl.m` and `LP3.m`) to calculate the two-year flood of the baseline scenarios.
 The flow rate of two-year flooding is the threshold to determine if a flood event happens when calculating flood indices in the next step.
 For the climate sensitivity test, the baseline scenario is the condition when no temperature or precipitation change (T+0°C P+0%).
 For climate model test, the baseline scenario is the historical condition of each climate model.

-The function `FQbl` first finds the annual peak flow of each sub-basin, then applies the `LP3` function to calculates the two-year flood based on that recurrence interval.
+The function `FQbl` first finds the annual peak flow of each sub-basin, then applies the `LP3` function to calculate the two-year flood based on that recurrence interval.

 The outputs are text files showing the flow rate of two-year flooding.
 We provided outputs from our study as examples on the Google Drive folder `Qbl` (https://drive.google.com/drive/folders/0Bz2-pWCMig8fdkVUQlk4N1VoazQ?usp=sharing). `0T0P_Qbl.txt` contains the flow rate of a two-year flood for the climate sensitivity test.
 Other text files contain threshold for climate model test.